avolutions-php/avolutions/docs/en/form.md

 ### Configure a form

-In most cases, the HTML elements of an form needs to have attributes.
-Therefore nearly every *Form* method accepts an array of attributes (keys) and values (value):
+In most cases, the HTML elements of a form needs to have attributes.
+Therefore, nearly every *Form* method accepts an array of attributes (keys) and values (value):
 ```php
 use Avolutions\View\Form;